search catalogue

 Acknowledgement and citation

-Users of any part of the collection should acknowledge James Essegbey as the principal investigator, the data collector and the researcher.
+Users of any part of the collection should acknowledge James Essegbey, Bryan Gelles, Felix K. Amika, Prosper Teye Akortia and Freda Asante Kumi as the principal investigators, the data collectors and the researchers.
 Individual speakers whose words and/or images are used should be acknowledged by respective name(s).
 Any other contributor who has collected, transcribed or translated the data or was involved in any other way should be acknowledged by name.
 All information regarding consultants or contributors is available in the metadata.

 To refer to any data from the collection, please cite as follows: